nicojs/state-of-the-web-2024/slides/10-rsc/10-react-history.md

 ### Comparison

-With SSR
+With server-side rendering:

+- We need a (NodeJS) server
+  - Get a BFF for free
 - Get first paint sooner
 - "Hydration" is needed for interactivity
   - This calls the server again to get the same data
-- Run _the same code twice_, once on the server and once on the client
+- Run _the same code twice_,
+  1. on the server
+  2. on the client

 🤔 Why hit the same server twice?